A work in progress . . . keep checking back!

 Above are two very early Waterman 12 Filigree pens.
 Both have the narrow feed that predated the "Spoon Feed", which indicates a date prior to c.
 1901.
 This Filigree pattern appears in Waterman ads from around 1899 to 1903.

 An uncommon Filigree pattern from c.
-1905-07 is shown above.
+1904-07 is shown above.
 It is found in both gold filled and sterling silver; a solid gold version was also offered in #4 size.
-This sinuous, abstract scrolling pattern appears to have been the first Filigree made in anything other than fine silver.
-It seems likely that it was first produced in gold filled and solid gold versions only, alongside the earlier fine silver patterns, with a sterling silver version being added only towards the end of production, immediately preceding the wholesale adoption of the soon-to-be-standard trefoil vine.
+This sinuous, abstract scrolling pattern appears to have been the first Filigree offered in materials other than fine silver.
+The pattern was featured in the giant pen-shaped columns supporting Waterman's exhibit at the 1904 St. Louis World's Fair -- also known as the Louisiana Purchase Exhibition.

 A more elaborate Filigree variant is shown above.
 "Chased Filigree", shown in Waterman's 1908 catalog, has an open scrolling pattern in relief.